In a Nutshell:

 Sahih al-Bukhari

-Sahih al-Bukhari is compiled by Bukhari, the most outstanding scholar of hadith narrations and hadith criticism.
+The compilation of ahadith Sahih al-Bukhari was compiled by Imam al-Bukhari, the most outstanding scholar of hadith narrations and hadith criticism.
 It contains around 2,500 ahadith without repetitions and 7,563 ahadith with repetitions.
 It is the most important book in Islamic literature after the Book of Allah.
 It is the first book to only include the ahadith without interpretations of the companions (ra) and their successors.

 The book is famously known as Sahih al-Bukhari, but it was originally titled: